Religious Education (RE).

 RE is provided for all pupils, and is inclusive and broad minded.
-Parents do have the right to withdraw pupils from RE: if you wish to do this, make an appointment with the Headteacher.
+Parents do have the right to withdraw pupils from RE.
+If parents wish to do this, they must make an appointment with the Headteacher.
 The school does not support selective withdrawal from RE and strongly advises against it as we believe all children benefit from having an understanding and respect for all faiths.

-We have a very structured approach to how our teachers plan maths education, which enables children to learn new concepts, practise them and apply them in different contexts to deepen their confidence and understanding.
+We encourage structured approach to how our teachers plan maths so that all Maths lessons include the development of Oracy through 'Talk Tasks', partner work and independent learning are all integral to our Maths lessons.
+We know this approach enables our children to learn new concepts, practise them and apply them in different contexts to deepen their confidence and understanding.

-Our children practise mental maths on a daily basis and we now have the Mathletics package too.
-This support learning both in school and at home.
+Our children practise mental maths and arithmetic on a daily basis in our 'Maths Masterclasses' , we use Mathletics and Times Tables Rockstars too.
+They both support learning in school and at home.

 Where possible writing is linked to the theme that the children are studying.
 Additional skills such as handwriting, spelling or grammar are also be taught discretely, when necessary.
 From Year 2 to Year 6 we use the Read Write Inc. Spelling programme.